Technology alone cannot save us.

 If a developer is feeling lazy, or under time pressure, however, this final step can be overlooked; which is exactly what seems to have happened with the COP26 website.
 Each page you visit on the site asks your browser to download the code for the entire framework, even though only a small fraction of it is being used.
 All the data for the framework must make that long trek across the internet, using electricity in the process, only for most of it to be discarded at its final destination.

 Unused code, however, was not the only thing slowing the site down; they also had a problem with images.
 Photos taken on a digital camera (of any kind, smart phones included) are generally very high-resolution.
 If you are intending to print out your photographs, this large size is essential to ensure the photo looks crisp, as printers operate at a much higher definition than screens.
 On the web, however, where images may only take up a small fraction of the page, this detail is completely unnecessary.

 Most of the images on the COP26 website, while of reasonable dimensions, were simply saved at far too high a quality level for the web.
-Again, they also had a problem with unused data being sent to users; a large image of the top of the globe in the footer was sent as a complete circle, even though about 80% of it was hidden off-screen.
+Here again, they also had a problem with unused data being sent to users; a large image of the top of the globe in the footer was sent as the complete circle, even though about 80% of it was hidden off-screen.

 How you do something matters more than the tools you use.